 Carrère

 Emmanuel Carrère: un écrivain au prisme du cinéma, ed.
-Jacqueline Nacache and Régis Salado, Hermann, is the proceedings of a 2017 conference.
+Jacqueline Nacache and Régis Salado, Hermann, 300 pp., is the proceedings of a 2017 conference.
 It comprises an interesting and varied range of subjects and approaches, covering Carrère’s work as a director and screenwriter, adaptations of his written work for the screen, but also allusions to and the influence of cinema on his writing.
 There are pieces on his work as a film critic (Mireille Brangé (33–48)) and as a screenwriter for the television series Les Revenants (Dominique Rabaté (49–61)), while chapters dealing more directly with his literary work include: Fabien Gris (17–31) on Carrère’s representation of the cinematic professional milieu across his written work; Francis Vanoye (65–74) on narcissism as a creative resource and the first person in Carrère’s literary and filmic work; Jonathan Degenève (75–83) on montage, heterogeneity, and unity in Retour à Kotelnich (2003) and Un roman russe (2007); Jean-Benoît Gabriel (85–102) on the documentary quality of Carrère’s writing method; Cécile De Bary (103–118) on horror, the fantastic, corpses, and the living dead in his written and film work; Christophe Reig (121–136) on the ‘imaginaire cinématographique’ in Le Royaume (2014); Guiomar Hautcœur (137–155), who reads the book and film versions of La Moustache (1986/2005) with reference to possible worlds theory; Valentina Domenici (157–166) on the functions of narrative, imagination, and the opacity of the real in La Classe de neige (1995) and its film adaptation by Claude Miller (1998); Marie Martin (167–186) on projection in Retour à Kotelnich (2003) and Un roman russe (2007); and Jacqueline Nacache (187–207), who considers characterization in L’Adversaire (2000) in light of the films it has inspired.
 The volume also includes the transcript of a roundtable interview with Carrère, a large selection of his film reviews for Positif magazine, and a 2018 note d’intention for his film adaptation of Florence Aubenas’s Le Quai de Ouistreham (2010).

 Cixous